mhucka/jquery.fullscreenbg.js/README.md

 downloaded file had a modification date of Nov.
 28, 2009.
 I've modified the code sufficiently that the original author might not appreciate having this called by the same name, hence the renamed file.

+I generated the minified version of jquery.fullscreenbg.js using JSMin.

 Contributing
 ------------